Holidays Calendar for May 4, 2018

 • 2013 Died: Christian de Duve, English-Belgian cytologist and biochemist, Nobel Prize laureate for the discovery concerning the structural and functional organization of the cell.

 • 2007 The city of Greensburg, Kansas, was almost completely destroyed by a 1,7 mi wide EF5 tornado.
 This tornado was the first ever tornado to be rated as sun within the Enhanced Fujita Scale.
-According to the scale, EF5 rate has the highest degree of damage.

 • 2002 An EAS Airlines BAC 1-11-500 crashed in a suburb of Kano, Nigeria, shortly after takeoff.
-64 of 69 passengers, 7 of 8 crew members on board and 78 civilians on the ground died.
+64 of 69 passengers, 7 of 8 crew members on board, and 78 civilians on the ground died.

-• 1994 Israeli Prime Minister Yitzhak Rabin and Palestine Liberation Organization leader Yasser Arafat signed a peace accord regarding Palestinian autonomy granting self-rule in the Gaza Strip and Jericho.
+• 1994 Israeli Prime Minister Yitzhak Rabin and Palestine Liberation Organization leader Yasser Arafat signed a peace accord regarding Palestinian autonomy, granting self-rule in the Gaza Strip and Jericho.

 • 1988 Tons of space shuttle fuel detonated during a fire at the Pacific Engineering and Production Company of Nevada (PEPCORN) plant.
 The fire caused an estimated US$100 million of damage.
-Several agencies had to activate disaster plans.

 • 1979 Margaret Thatcher became the first female Prime Minister of the United Kingdom.

-• 1972 Died: Edward Calvin Kendall, American chemist, Nobel Prize laureate for work with the hormones of the adrenal gland.
+• 1972 Died: Edward Calvin Kendall, American chemist, Nobel Prize laureate for his work with the hormones of the adrenal gland.

 • 1959 The first Grammy Awards were held to recognize musical accomplishments by performers for the year.